yuki4742/yuki4742/README.md

 ## Hi there 👋

+I am Yuki, a Logistics & Supply Chain Focus Business Analyst.
+I mostly work on Cargowise (ERP systme for Freight Forwarder) Implementation Project as Cargowise Consultant.
+I am currently learning on Data Analytics using SQL and PowerBI to create BI dashboard for my client.

 <!--
 **yuki4742/yuki4742** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.